-Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery • You pay \$125 per visit to an emergency room (waived if you are admitted to the hospital within one day for the same condition).
-You pay \$150 per visit to an outpatient hospital facility.
-You pay \$0 for Medicare-covered observation services Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it You pay \$0.You pay \$30 per visit.
-X-rays and other radiology services billed by the hospital • See the Outpatient diagnostic tests and therapeutic services and supplies section above.
+What you must pay when Services that are covered for you you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, You pay \$120 per visit to such as observation services or outpatient surgery an emergency room (waived if you are admitted to the hospital within one day for the same condition).
+You pay \$200 per visit to an outpatient hospital facility.
+You pay \$0 for Medicare-covered observation services Laboratory and diagnostic tests billed by the hospital You pay \$0.
+Mental health care, including care in a partial-You pay \$30 per visit. hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital See the Outpatient diagnostic tests and therapeutic services and supplies section above.
 Medical supplies such as splints and casts You pay \$0 for items covered by Medicare.
-Certain screenings and preventive services Certain drugs and biologicals that you can't give yourself You pay \$0.You pay 20% coinsurance.
+Certain screenings and preventive services You pay \$0.
+Certain drugs and biologicals that you can't give yourself You pay20% coinsurance.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+If you are not sure if you are an outpatient, you should ask the hospital staff.